 This dance is also referred to as the ‘Gar’ dance, derived from the different traditions of the tantras (texts of Northern Buddhism).
 The Black Hat Dancers first build a mandala and then shred demons into pieces.
 In this way they take possession of the earth so that they can protect it.
 To empress their power on it, they dance the step of the thunderbolt.

 To draw the mandala, they use a practice taken from a text called Lamey Gyu or the ‘Tantras without Superior’.
-These practices are considered so special that they very act of seeing them purifies and clears the mass of mental obscurity accumulated over ages (kalpa).
+These practices are considered so special that the very act of seeing them purifies and clears the mass of mental obscurity accumulated over ages (kalpa).
 The inner and outer obstacles are thus pacified.
 Given its importance the Shabdrung himself performed this ritual.

-While there, the attendants of Guru Rimpoche took on the form of a hundred peaceful and terrifying deities.
+While there, the attendants of Guru Rinpoche took on the form of a hundred peaceful and terrifying deities.
 Wielding a big drum in one hand and the curved drumstick in the other, they performed a dance that left a lasting impression upon Lama Kunga Gyeltshen.

 On his return to Dramitse, the lama established the tradition of the dance he witnessed, to complement other drum dances composed by the ancient Discoverers of Treasures like Sangye Lingpa and Ugyen Lingpa.